How should I sit on the bus and boat?

-Currently the Cayman Islands has adequate supply of testing kits for COVID-19.
+Currently, the Cayman Islands has an adequate supply of testing kits for COVID-19.

 In the unlikely event that local testing is temporarily unavailable, including due to a lack of necessary reagents to conduct the tests, the Public Health Department will continue to send samples to the regional Caribbean Public Health Agency (CARPHA) in Trinidad.